 Meet us at the Bullitt Reservation as we travel approximately 2 miles through this historic conservation area home to a broad range of wildlife and protected plant species.
 This beautiful reservation trail will lead us through the forest of Ashfield, specifically Poland Brook Wildlife Management Area, which is often home to families of deer.
 The hike will culminate at Chapel Falls, a waterfall at the base of the stunning Chapel Ledges.
 This cliff face is one of the most prominent cliff faces in Western Massachusetts.

 Fitness Level: Moderate – you have some previous hiking experience in warmer weather

 - Three hour guided winter hike

 What to bring:

-- Hat, gloves, waterproof clothing, and insulating layers
+- Hat, gloves, waterproof clothing, and insulated layers

 - Warm boots and thick socks (extra pair)